2025-09-07 08:24 PM

 , strace

-, and a rigorous benchmarking suite, you are flying blind.
-Assumptions are the enemy of performance.
+, and rigorous benchmarking, you're flying blind.
+Assumptions kill performance.

-Know Your Hardware: Software is an abstraction, but performance is not.
-Understanding the metal your code is running on is what separates good code from truly high-performance code.
+Know Your Hardware: Software is an abstraction, but performance isn't.
+Understanding the metal your code runs on separates good code from high-performance code.

-Native Addons are a Superpower: Bringing C/Rust performance to high-level languages like Node.js is a powerful technique.
-The small overhead of the Foreign Function Interface (FFI) is a negligible price for a 10-100x performance gain in critical code paths.
+Native Addons are a Superpower: Bringing C/Rust performance to high-level languages like Node.js is powerful.
+The small FFI overhead is negligible compared to a 10-100x performance gain in critical paths.

-The code is available on GitHub and as an npm package.
-You can now bring this power to your Node.js projects, using either a simple synchronous method for convenience or a powerful streaming API for large files and memory efficiency.
+The code is on GitHub and as an npm package.
+You can now bring this power to your Node.js projects with either a simple synchronous method or a streaming API for large files.

 const { cisvParser } = require('cisv');